Statement of Intent

 - Active communication with parents to help them support their children.

-In addition, we have also just published Volume One of "INSIGHT" our cross curriculum journal uniting the Olavian community through exploring the importance of wellbeing.
+In addition, we publish "INSIGHT" our cross curriculum journal uniting the Olavian community through exploring the importance of wellbeing.
+All proceeds made from the sale of these publications are donated to MIND.